 The Statute of Limitations

 The statute of limitations is the deadline for filing a car accident lawsuit in North Carolina.
 If you miss the deadline, you will be barred from recovering compensation.
-The statute of limitations for car accident lawsuits in North Carolina is three years from the accident date.
+The statute of limitations for car accident lawsuits in North Carolina is generally three years from the accident date.
+The statute of limitations is something you should discuss during any consultation, particularly if the collision did not recently occur.

 The Severity of Your Injuries